 are good enough for any school.

 This is simply not true.
-In my own case, I wasted GE credits and time in classes that did not transfer to the private college I wound up attending.
+In my own case, I wasted GE credits and time in classes that did not transfer to the private college I wound up attending due to a lack of simple, clear guidance.

 Flaw #3